 Fifteen Maryland technology startups and one medium-sized company are partnering with faculty members from the state’s public universities for projects that bring new products closer to market, University of Maryland officials announce today.

 Approved through UMD’s Maryland Industrial Partnerships (MIPS) program, the research and development projects, worth $3 million, span the state, its universities and technologies, including products that advance clean or efficient energy, biotechnology, software, construction, chemical sensors and aquaculture.

-For this round of funding, companies are contributing $2.8 million and MIPS $1.3 million to the jointly funded projects.
-The Maryland Department of Natural Resources and the Environmental Protection Agency provided additional funding.
+Participating companies contribute $1.6 million for the projects, while MIPS provides $1.4 million.
+The Maryland Department of Natural Resources and the Environmental Protection Agency also provided support.

 Frostburg State University

 - Tutela Industries LLC, based in Baltimore, works with George Rinard, professor, computer science and information technologies, to expand the clinical and patient-facing mobile app functionality of the company’s HIPAA compliant patient engagement platform, which improves communication across the care continuum. ($140,900)

 University of Maryland, Baltimore

 - Centrexion Therapeutics, based in Baltimore, teams with Man-Kyo Chung, associate professor, school of dentistry, to develop efficacy tests for the company’s new drugs aimed at improving the treatment of chronic pain conditions such as osteoarthritis. ($141,000)

 - JPLC Associates LLC, based in Baltimore, collaborates with Byongyong Yi, professor, department of radiation oncology, to extend the capabilities of the company’s Raven QA product, a unified and comprehensive quality assurance system for radiation therapy machines. ($152,840)